 Before having your child baptized, there are several things you will need to do.

 Both the parents and godparents will then need to complete a baptismal seminar if this is their first child to be baptized at St. Clement of Rome.
-These are held on the second Tuesday of every month from 7:30pm-8:30pm in the Parish Center except during the Lenten season.
+These are held on the second Tuesday of every month at 7:00 PM in the Parish Center.
 Seminars are offered in both English and Spanish.
-If you are unable to attend a seminar here at St. Clement, you may attend a seminar in another parish so long as you bring the certificate showing that you attended the seminar.

 Once this is complete, a date can be set for your child's Baptism.
 Our regularly scheduled Baptisms occur on the first and third weekends of the month following the 4:00 PM Mass in English and following the 2:00 PM Mass in Spanish.